Are Home Warranties Worth It for Babylon Residents?

 Can I get a home warranty that covers other types of home items?

-Why is there a waiting period before my home warranty coverage begins?
+Why do home warranties have a waiting period before coverage begins?

 How is a home warranty different from homeowners insurance?